marcpage/libernet/notes.md

 ## Address History

-Address history describes current [bundle](#bundle-description) and lists previous [bundles](#bundle-description) for a web address.
+Address history describes the most recent versions of a [bundle](#bundle-description), each of which link to previous [bundles](#bundle-description) for a web address.
 Each entry is at least 330 bytes, histories can be up to 3,000 entries.
-Older entries are removed to get the size down to 1 MiB.
+To get the size down to 1 MiB uncompressed, entries may be removed.
+Removing entries should be prioritized by number of history chains it appears in, with most appearances being highest priority to remove.
 Address histories are not encrypted, but may be compressed if compression improves size.
 The identifier of an address history is a hash of compressed contents (or uncompressed if uncompressed is smaller).
 Unlike a [small file](#small-file), address history is not encrypted.